elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ### Saving and Investment in a Small Open Economy

 - a small economy cannot impact world real interest rate.
-Therefore the real interest rate can be fixed
+Therefore the real interest rate is fixed
 - a supply shock can cause savings to decrease and thus the current account surplus falls (if rates are low enough, then the current account deficit increases)
+- a supply shock won't impact investment since interest rates did not increase
 - globalization
 - Globalization in Canada: direct investment (influence management) vs. portfolio investment